Further Information was updated in June 2020.

 - The Education (Pupil Registration) (England) Regulations 2006, as amended (Education law regarding pupil registration where a child is on a school roll); The Education (Pupil Registration) (England) (Amendment) Regulations 2013; as amended The Education (Pupil Registration) (England) (Amendment) Regulations 2016.

 It also seeks to ensure that the duty to co-operate to improve the well-being of children under section 10 of the Children Act 2004 is discharged.
 All schools will have a Designated Teacher for Looked After and Previously Looked After Children.
-These teachers are ideally placed to assist when identifying those children currently in school who may be at greater risk of going missing from education.
+These teachers are ideally placed to assist when identifying those currently in school who may be at greater risk of going missing from education.